A Lawyer Explains All You Need to Know About Driving While Revoked Missouri

 How to Restore a Revoked License

-When the Department of Motor Vehicles (DMV) revokes you driver’s license, you might lose your driving privileges for life.
+When the Department of Motor Vehicles (DMV) revokes your driver’s license, you might lose your driving privileges for life.
+Also, in some cases, after a revocation, you may have to retake the driver’s exam.

 However, you can usually get your revoked license back by: